 - Partner with an experienced attorney to seek justice: You don’t have to confront the facility alone.
 A lawyer specializing in elder law acts as your advocate, handling the complex legal process and fighting for fair compensation while you focus on your loved one’s recovery.

-What Is Nursing Home Abuse?
-Recognizing the Warning Signs
+Is It Nursing Home Abuse?
+How to Recognize the Warning Signs

 Making the decision to place a loved one in a nursing home is built on trust—trust that they will be cared for with dignity and respect.
 When that trust is broken, it can be devastating for the whole family.
 Nursing home abuse isn’t always as obvious as a physical injury; it can take many forms, from subtle emotional manipulation to outright neglect.
 Knowing what to look for is the first and most important step in protecting your family member.
 It requires paying close attention to their physical condition, emotional state, and environment, and trusting your gut when something feels wrong.